 There are six memory module sockets on the mainboard.
-TTwo are for 168-pin DIMM memory modules.
-The sockets function independently of each other.
-The other four are for SIMM modules and function as two banks of two sockets each.
-This mainboard has a very flexible memory design that allows the use of a variety of memory options up to a total of 256MB.
-There is more information about this in the Adding System Memory section of Section 3: Reconfiguring Your Mainboard.
+Two are for 168-pin DIMM memory modules.
+The DIMM sockets function independently of each other.
+The other four sockets are for 72-pin SIMM memory modules.
+The SIMM sockets are paired into two 'banks.'
+This means you must install two modules at a time to fill one bank.
+You cannot use DIMM and SIMM modules at the same time on this mainboard.

+This mainboard has a very flexible memory design that allows the use of a variety of memory options up to a total of 384MB.
+There is more information about this in Adding System Memory section of Section 3: Reconfiguring Your Mainboard.